d-morrison/IntroStatActivities/_book/09-inference-2quant.md

 ## Learning objectives

-* Write out the null and alternative hypothesis for one categorical and one quantitative Variable
+* Write out the null and alternative hypothesis for one categorical and one quantitative variable

 * Calculate and carry-out simulation based hypothesis test for a difference in means